 Now that VW has initiated tests for the Polo GTI R5, it is worth to review the design of the Polo WRC 2017 and to compare it with the current generation of WRC, once they have completed their first season.

-It was beginning of November 2016 when Volkswagen Motorsport announced their withdrawal from WRC, for what the promising Polo WRC 2017 would never had the chance to prove his value.
+It was the beginning of November 2016 when Volkswagen Motorsport announced their withdrawal from WRC, for what the promising Polo WRC 2017 would never have the chance to prove his value.
 It didn’t matter it was the team that had completed the longest and most complete test program, all their efforts were suddenly thrown away.

 After that decision, the team still worked on the car to get it homologated, but not all modifications tested were included in the latest tests, once the decision was public, or even in the unit Raimund Baumschlager has been driving this year in the Austrian Rally Championship.